Ircama/hostp2pd/README.md

 device_name=DIRECT-test                                 # This is the P2P name shown to the Android phones while connecting via Wi-Fi Direct;
                                                         # Use any name in place of "test" and keep the "DIRECT-" prefix.
 device_type=6-0050F204-1                                # (Network Infrastructure / AP)
-config_methods=keypad                                   # "keypad" uses a fixed password on UNIX, which is asked from a keypad popped up on the Android devices p2p_go_intent=15                                        # Force UNIX to become a P2P-GO (Group Owner) persistent_reconnect=1                                  # Allow reconnecting to a persistent group without user acknowledgement p2p_go_ht40=1                                           # Optional: use HT40 channel bandwidth (300 Mbps) when operating as GO (instead of 144.5Mbps).
+config_methods=keypad                                   # "keypad" uses a fixed PIN on UNIX, which is asked from a keypad popped up on the Android devices p2p_go_intent=15                                        # Force UNIX to become a P2P-GO (Group Owner) persistent_reconnect=1                                  # Allow reconnecting to a persistent group without user acknowledgement p2p_go_ht40=1                                           # Optional: use HT40 channel bandwidth (300 Mbps) when operating as GO (instead of 144.5Mbps).